-As BC’s independent voice for fairness, we work to make sure public sector organizations are treating people fairly and following the rules.
+As BC’s independent voice for fairness and accountability, we work to make sure public sector organizations are treating people fairly and following the rules.
 We listen to and investigate complaints about local and provincial public sector organizations as well as investigate reports of serious wrongdoing in the provincial government.

 Our work improves public services for all British Columbians.